Serverless event-based architectures with Azure Cosmos DB and Azure Functions

 Azure Functions provides the simplest way to connect to the change feed.
 You can create small reactive Azure Functions that will be automatically triggered on each new event in your Azure Cosmos container's change feed.

-With the Azure Cosmos DB Trigger, you can leverage the Change Feed Processor's scaling and reliable event detection functionality without the need to maintain any worker infrastructure.
+With the Azure Functions trigger for Cosmos DB, you can leverage the Change Feed Processor's scaling and reliable event detection functionality without the need to maintain any worker infrastructure.
 Just focus on your Azure Function's logic without worrying about the rest of the event-sourcing pipeline.
 You can even mix the Trigger with any other Azure Functions bindings.

-Currently, the Azure Cosmos DB trigger is supported for use with the Core (SQL) API only.
+Currently, the Azure Functions trigger for Cosmos DB is supported for use with the Core (SQL) API only.

 To implement a serverless event-based flow, you need:

 - The monitored container: The monitored container is the Azure Cosmos container being monitored, and it stores the data from which the change feed is generated.
-Any inserts and changes (e.g., CRUD) to the monitored container are reflected in the change feed of the container.
+Any inserts, updates to the monitored container are reflected in the change feed of the container.

 /idpartition key definition.

-Creating your Azure Function with an Azure Cosmos DB Trigger is now supported across all Azure Functions IDE and CLI integrations:
+Creating your Azure Function with an Azure Functions trigger for Cosmos DB is now supported across all Azure Functions IDE and CLI integrations:

 - Visual Studio Extension for Visual Studio users.